liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/03-making-the-application-available/01-display-categories/00-display-categories-intro.markdown

 you can do it in one place, and then reference it in every other class that needs it.

-1. In Liferay IDE, right click on the "guestbook-mvc" project and select *New* &rarr; *Package*.
+1. In Liferay IDE, right click on the "guestbook-web" project and select *New* &rarr; *Package*.
 2. Set the name as `com.liferay.docs.guestbook.constants` and click *Finish*.
 3. Right click on the new package and select *New* &rarr; *Class*.